minio/docs/source/reference/minio-mc/mc-retention-info.rst

    Mutually exclusive with any of the following flags:

-   - :mc-cmd-option:`~mc retention info versions`
+   - :mc-cmd:`~mc retention info --versions`
-   - :mc-cmd-option:`~mc retention info rewind`
+   - :mc-cmd:`~mc retention info --rewind`
-   - :mc-cmd-option:`~mc retention info recursive`
+   - :mc-cmd:`~mc retention info --recursive`

-.. mc-cmd:: versions
+.. mc-cmd:: --versions
-   :option:

    .. include:: /includes/facts-versioning.rst
       :start-after: start-versions-desc
       :end-before: end-versions-desc

-   Use :mc-cmd-option:`~mc retention info versions` and :mc-cmd-option:`~mc retention info rewind` together to retrieve the retention settings for all object versions that existed at a specific point-in-time.
+   Use :mc-cmd:`~mc retention info --versions` and :mc-cmd:`~mc retention info --rewind` together to retrieve the retention settings for all object versions that existed at a specific point-in-time.